-Eric Strand, MD, is associate professor, obstetrics and gynecology; and director of the division of general obstetrics and gynecology.
+Eric Strand, MD, is associate professor, obstetrics and gynecology; and chief of the division of general obstetrics and gynecology.
 His specialties include obstetrics and gynecology, gynecologic surgery, preventive medicine and minimally invasive surgery.

 Dr. Strand sees patients at the Women’s Health Center, in the Center for Advanced Medicine, 4921 Parkview Place, 5th floor, Suite A.